 - Intensive Malay A - Elementary Malay

 - Intensive Malay B - Intermediate Malay

-These courses may also offered at the at the Department of Linguistics, College of Social Sciences and Philosophy.
+Language courses are also offered at the Department of Linguistics, College of Social Sciences and Philosophy.
 Arabic is taught at the Institute of Islamic Studies, University of the Philippines Diliman.
-Asian Center students, however, must consult with and get the approval of their program advisers and/or the College Secretary before enrolling in any of these courses.

 Asian Languages as Graduate Program Requirements

 Alternatively, students of the Asian Center can complete 196 hours of language classes offered by an accredited institution OR pass a language proficiency exam from an accredited/recognized institution.
 Before taking these options, students must consult with and get the approval of their program advisers and/or the College Secretary; and they must first ensure that the said institution is indeed recognized and that the Asian Center will recognize the certificate of language proficiency that they will issue.
 The language requirement must be met BEFORE being eligible to take the comprehensive exam.